niklasekstrom/a314/Software/README.md

 #### Configuration file

-For the a314-cp driver it is possible to write a configuration file to `DEVS:a314.config`.
+For the a314-cp and a314-cp-gayle driver it is possible to write a configuration file to `DEVS:a314.config`.
 The configuration file is a text file, where each line has the format `<key> = <value>`.
 The keys are: